-To be admitted to the Music Education Degree program a student must have completed no fewer than forty-five (45) semester hours of course work which meet the degree requirements at North Greenville University.
-Students must be admitted one year before student teaching.
-Additionally, each student must have:
+To be admitted to the College of Education and the Music Education Degree program a student must have completed no fewer than forty-five (45) semester hours of course work which meet the degree requirements at North Greenville University.
+Students should apply for admission at the end of their sophomore year but must be admitted one year before student teaching.
+Additional requirements for admission to the degree program include: